-(Three hours later.)
-56 comments!
-Hm, it seems there’s no use in answering all.
+[Three hours later] 56 comments!
+Hm, it seems there’s no use in replying all.
 After all, they are mostly exalted emoticons.
 Heart – smiley – frowny face – curly hair – mustaches.
 Some people even unliked the page.
 Haters!

-The cure: Attend to your audience and observe the reactions to the content you share.
-There’s nothing wrong with emoticons and awwwwws, but in this case, they are telling you that people are not engaged in adequate ways.
+The cure: Attend to your audience and observe reactions to the content you share.
+There’s nothing wrong with emoticons and awwwwws, but in this case, they are telling you that people are not engaged in the expected way.
 People unfollowing you can also be a sign that you’re doing something wrong.

-(Five days later.)
-Wow, 867 likes!!!
+[Five days later] Wow, 867 likes!!!
 But wait, why didn’t those likes lead to 867 new views of my website?
-Today it performed just like it did yesterday… And yesterday I didn’t share anything.
+Today it performed just like it did yesterday… And I didn’t share anything yesterday.

-(Seven months later.)
-All of my Facebook, Twitter, Instagram, Snapchat, Pinterest and WhatNot accounts didn’t prove very useful to my business.
+[Seven months later] All of my Facebook, Twitter, Instagram, Snapchat, Pinterest and WhatNot accounts haven’t proven very useful to my business.
 Hell, I use every platform there is!
 And still no results…

 The cure: Sometimes less is more.
-You waste your time tweeting to an audience that just isn’t on Twitter.
+You are wasting your time tweeting to an audience that just isn’t on Twitter.
 Do they use Instagram?
 Let Instagram be your main tool and put Twitter on hold.
-You should explore where your audience abides, and then put effort, resources and adverts there.
-Of course, don’t forget to keep up-to-date with the latest trends.
-Time passes by and your audience might even migrate to a whole new platform.
+You should explore where your audience abides, and then put the effort, resources and adverts there.
+Of course, don’t forget to keep up with the latest trends.
+Time passes and your audience might even migrate to a whole new platform.